-Reasons To Strive For Financial Independence And What It Feels Like
+Reasons To Strive For Financial Independence: That FI Feeling

-In this updated edition, I'd like to add more color on the reasons to strive for financial independence.
-Today, I'm 45 years old and a father of two young children.
+In this update, I'd like to add more color on the reasons to strive for financial independence.
+Today, I'm 46 years old and a father of two young children.
 It's interesting how our perspectives change as we get older.

 Since 2012, I've written about the negatives of early retirement nobody likes talking about.
 I also shared what I would do differently if I got to retire all over again.
-It's worth checking out these two posts as well.
+The posts are worth reading.

 What Does Financial Independence Feel Like?

 When you finally become financially independent, every day will feel like Christmas morning.
-If you don't celebrate Christmas, then substitute Christmas with your birthday.
+If you don't celebrate Christmas, then substitute Christmas with your birthday or whichever religious holiday.

 The feeling is the same as when you were a kid waiting for a present.
 You go to bed late because you're so excited.
 And then you wake up early because you're so excited!